SatoryKono/bioactivity_data_acquisition/docs/styleguide/00-naming-conventions.md

 # Documentation Naming Conventions

 This document outlines the standard naming conventions for documentation files within the `bioetl` project.
 Following these conventions ensures consistency and predictability in the documentation structure.
+For repository-wide module and object naming rules, see [11 Naming Policy](11-naming-policy.md).

 ## 1. General Principles